 The strategies below can help you sleep better to improve your learning and memory.

-- Consistency – every day, try to go to bed and wake up at the same time.
+- Consistency – every day, try to go to bed and wake up at the same hour.

 - Improve your bedroom environment – create a dark, chilly, and quiet environment in your bedroom.
 Remove all electronic devices from your room, including televisions, laptops, and cell phones.